-- - (a) make good the shortfall; - (b) enter into agreements with eOwners to fund the shortfall; or - (c) raise loans or borrow from a financial institution, to fund the shortfall, but nothing in this clause paragraph 6.5.17.1(a) restricts the right or power of the local government to impose a differential rate to a specified dDevelopment eContribution aArea in that regard.
+- (a) make good the shortfall; - (b) enter into agreements with eOwners to fund the shortfall; or - (c) raise loans or borrow from a financial institution, to fund the shortfall,

-6.5.17.2 If there is an excess in funds available to the development contribution area when all eCost eContributions have been made or accounted for in a particular eDevelopment eContribution aArea, the local government is to refund the excess funds in fair proportions to contributing eOwners for that eDevelopment eContribution aArea.
-To the extent, if any, that it is not reasonably practicable to identify eOwners and/or their the entitled amount of any refund to which they may be entitled, any excess in funds shall be applied, to the provision of additional facilities or improvements in that eDevelopment eContribution aArea.
+6.5.17.2 If there is an excess in funds available to the development contribution area when all eCost eContributions have been made or accounted for in a particular dDevelopment eContribution aArea, the local government is to refund the excess funds in fair proportions to contributing eOwners for that dDevelopment eContribution aArea.
+To the extent, if any, that it is not reasonably practicable to identify eOwners and/or their the entitled amount of any refund to which they may be entitled, any excess in funds shall be applied, to the provision of additional facilities or improvements in that dDevelopment eContribution eArea.